Section for History and Philosophy of Science

 Professor (wsr) Henrik Kragh Sørensen

-Associate professors Claus Emmeche, Mikkel Willum Johansen and Christian Benjamin Joas, tenure-track assistant professors Sara Marie Ehrenreich Green and Joeri Witteveen, Research assistants Kristian Danielsen, Josefine Lomholt Pallavicini and Rasmus Jaksland.
+Professor Kristine Cecile Harper, Associate professors Claus Emmeche, Mikkel Willum Johansen and Christian Benjamin Joas, Tenure-track assistant professors Sara Marie Ehrenreich Green and Joeri Witteveen, Research assistants Kristian Danielsen, Josefine Lomholt Pallavicini and Rasmus Jaksland.

 Associated scholar (member of the research group): Professor Hanne Andersen (Head of Department).